PurpleBooth/git-mit/docs/lints/index.md

 ##### not-conventional-commit

-The conventional changelog is a scheme of commit messages used t
+The conventional changelog is a scheme of commit messages used to allow for automation of changelog generation and releases.
+It's particularly useful for monorepos.

 ###### Default status